Artists in support of aid to Ukraine

 You can view these works in our online exhibition, which will continually be updated with new works.
 The works are on view simultaneously across five of our galleries, spanning London, Paris Marais, Paris Pantin, Salzburg and Seoul.

-Please help us support this cause; 100% of proceeds will go immediately to the three international organisations detailed below, which are providing much-needed aid to the region.
+Please help us support this cause; 100% of proceeds will go immediately to the four international organisations detailed below, which are providing much-needed aid to the region.

 Inspired by cinema, fashion and music, Alex Katz began painting portraits of his close circle of family and friends in New York in the 1950s.
 Going against the Abstract Expressionist movement that dominated the artistic scene at the time, he developed a unique figurative style characterised by flat planes of vivid colour and a striking economy of means.
 Inka Essenhigh, a fellow painter and resident of Maine where Katz has a studio, gazes back at the viewer from this closely-cropped portrait, her dark hair contrasted with a rich golden-yellow ground.
 As designer Calvin Klein describes them ‘despite their apparent simplicity, [Katz’s paintings] are extremely expressive and perfectly capture the essence of his subjects.
 You can’t help but notice these women, these beautiful enigmas drawn in bold and certain strokes.’